Strategic Plan

 Attend extra-curricular school events.

-Demonstrate pride in co-curricular, non-school related-events.
+Demonstrate pride in co-curricular, non-school related events.

-Opportunities to practice emerging social skills.
+Practice emerging social skills.

 Adapt to changing day/routine.